-Since the beginning of the COVID-19 pandemic in mid-March 2020 and continuing into the fourth quarter of 2022, we experienced a significant increase in sales from pre-pandemic sales.
-A larger than normal portion of those sales came from certain product categories, particularly firearms and ammunition.
-While our net sales and same store sales remain elevated as compared to pre-COVID periods, we are experiencing a decrease in net sales and same store sales when compared with COVID-driven peak levels in 2021.
+During the COVID-19 pandemic, we experienced increases in net sales compared to pre-pandemic levels, primarily driven by historically high sales in certain product categories, particularly firearms and ammunition.
+However, while our net sales and same store sales for fiscal year 2023 remained elevated as compared to pre-COVID periods, we experienced decreases in net sales and same store sales during fiscal year 2023 from the COVID-driven peak levels in fiscal year 2021.

-In addition to continued market disruptions caused by the ongoing COVID-19 pandemic, global economic and business activities continue to face widespread macroeconomic uncertainties, including labor shortages, inflation and monetary supply shifts, recession risks and potential disruptions from the Russia-Ukraine conflict.
-During the second half of 2022, our business was impacted by consumer inflationary pressures and recession concerns.
+Global economic and business activities continue to face widespread macroeconomic uncertainties, including labor shortages, inflation and monetary supply shifts, rising interest rates, recession risks and potential disruptions from the Russia-Ukraine conflict and the Israel-Hamas war.
+Starting in the second half of fiscal year 2022 and continuing through fiscal year 2023, our business was impacted by consumer inflationary pressures and recession concerns.
+As a result of our recent performance, we have taken steps to reduce our total inventory, implement cost reduction measures to reflect current sales trends and reduce investments in future new store openings.
+We currently do not plan to open any new stores during fiscal year 2024.

 We continue to actively monitor the impact of these macroeconomic factors on our financial condition, liquidity, operations, suppliers, industry and workforce.
 The extent of the impact of these factors on our operational and financial performance, including our ability to execute our business strategies and initiatives in the expected timeframe, will depend on future developments, and the impact on our customers, partners and employees, all of which are uncertain and cannot be predicted; however, any continued or renewed disruption resulting from these factors could negatively impact our business.